lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 - notifications;
 - uploaded evidence.

-This architecture is intended for demonstration and research.
+This architecture is intended for research and demonstration only.

-It is **not** production-grade storage.

----

 ### Production Deployment Would Require